Do I Qualify for AHCCCS Health Insurance (Medical Assistance)?

 Under state and federal laws, individuals who qualify for medical assistance – except for Federal Emergency Medical Services – must be either U.S. citizens or qualified immigrants.

 To be eligible for AHCCCS Health Insurance, an applicant’s income must be less than or equal to the appropriate income limit for the category of coverage that they are potentially eligible for.
 Income limits and calculations differ for the various categories of coverage.
-Information about income limits may be found on the AHCCCS web site at www.azahcccs.gov and in the FAA Policy manual at the web link displayed at the bottom of this page.
+Information about income limits may be found on the AHCCCS web site at www.azahcccs.gov and in Arizona's Eligibility Policy Manual (EPM) at the web link displayed at the bottom of this page.

 Newborn babies born to AHCCCS Health Insurance eligible mothers may receive medical coverage for one year, as long as the baby continues to live in Arizona.